-I am a PhD student in Economics at the University of Chicago’s Booth School of Business and a Master of Legal Studies candidate at the University of Chicago Law School.
+I am a PhD candidate in Economics at the University of Chicago’s Booth School of Business and a recent Master of Legal Studies graduate from the University of Chicago Law School.

-My research interests are in Public Finance.
+My research interests are in Public Economics (especially Taxation), Household Finance & Innovation.
 Prior to graduate school, I worked as a political campaign staffer, government employee, and NBER Research Assistant.

 Abstract: This paper considers the consequences of unequal representation in research.
-From 1977-1993, the Food and Drug Administration (FDA) issued guidance that “women of childbearing potential” should not be included as human subjects in early-stage clinical trials.
-We study how the pharmaceutical industry’s response to the guidance shaped the course of innovation serving men and women.
+From 1977-1993, the U.S. Food and Drug Administration (FDA) issued guidance that “women of childbearing potential” should not be included as human subjects in early stage clinical trials.
+We study how the pharmaceutical industry’s response to that guidance shaped the course of innovation serving men and women.
 We develop a model of drug development which predicts that the guidance leads to less innovation for female-focused drugs.
-Compliance with the guidance decreases the informativeness of clinical trials for drugs intended to treat predominantly female diseases, resulting in higher expected costs.
+Compliance with the guidance decreases the informativeness of early clinical trials for drugs intended to treat predominantly female diseases, resulting in higher expected costs.
 To bring our theory to the data, we link biomedical patents, commercial data on drug development, and FDA records of approved drugs.
-By exploiting the contrast between drug and non-drug biomedical patents, we estimate that the guidance resulted in a sex-specific drug innovation gap of 14%.
-We test for downstream effects on drug development and approval.
-Our results inform current policy tradeoffs about underrepresentation of racial minorities, pregnant people, and older adults in clinical research.
+By exploiting the contrast between male- and female-focused drug patents and drug and non-drug biomedical patents, we estimate that the guidance resulted in approximately 200 to 850 missing female drug patents and 10 to 45 fewer approved female drugs.

 Decreases In Readmissions Credited To Medicare’s Program To Reduce Hospital Readmissions Have Been Overstated with Christopher Ody, Leemore Dafny, David Grabowski & David Cutler.
 Health Affairs, January 2019.
 Vol. 38, Issue 1.